sourcey/webrtc-builds/README.md

 To build the latest version of WebRTC just type:

 ```
+# Build latest WebRTC for current platform:
 ./build.sh

+# To compile a specific branch with both x64 and x86 libraries you would run:
+./build.sh -c x64 -b branch-heads/59
+./build.sh -c x86 -b branch-heads/59 -x

-# To cross compile both x64 and x86 libraries for iOS you would run:
+# To cross compile both x64 and x86 libraries for iOS you would run (on MacOS):
 ./build.sh -c x64 -t ios
 ./build.sh -c x86 -t ios -x

-# To cross compile both x64 and x86 libraries for iOS you would run:
-./build.sh -c x64 -b branch-heads/57
-./build.sh -c x86 -b branch-heads/57 -x

 ```

 Or with options: